 The U.S. Census Bureau subtracts the number of resident deaths from the number of resident births annually for each county in the U.S., to derive growth due to natural increase.
 Births are tabulated by residence of the mother, regardless of where the birth occurred.
 Similarly, deaths are tabulated by the most recent residence of the decedent, not where the death occurred.
 Birth and death certificates from the National Center for Health Statistics are used as the data source.
 The data on births and deaths are generally considered to be the most reliable part of the components of change analysis.

 Net domestic migration represents the net exchange between a county and other counties in the 50 states.
 This component is estimated for three age groups (0-17, 18-64 and 65 years and older).
 For ages 0 to 64, the U.S. Census Bureau uses data on filers and dependents from federal income tax returns supplied by the Internal Revenue Service (IRS).
 In-migrants and out-migrants between counties as well as non-movers are identified by comparing the addresses of income tax filers from year-to-year to determine residence at two points in time.
-For example, to produce the July 1, 2016 estimates, the addresses of tax filers in 2014 and 2015 are compared.
-In-migrants to a county were defined as those with an address in the county in 2015, but outside the county in 2014; out-migrants are those with an address in the county in 2014, but outside the county in 2015; and individuals who filed tax returns at the same address at both points in time are non-migrants.
+For example, to produce the July 1, 2017 estimates, the addresses of tax filers in 2015 and 2016 are compared.
+In-migrants to a county were defined as those with an address in the county in 2016, but outside the county in 2015; out-migrants are those with an address in the county in 2015, but outside the county in 2016; and individuals who filed tax returns at the same address at both points in time are non-migrants.
 Since every U.S. resident may not file or be claimed as an exemption on a tax return, these data cannot be used to directly estimate the number of county-to- county migrants.
-Instead a net domestic migration rate needs to be calculated by taking the difference between the numbers of in- and out-migrants (net-migrants) and dividing it by the sum of the non-movers and out-migrants.2 Because many retired persons do not file tax returns, the U.S. Census Bureau uses addresses from Medicare enrollment data in much the same way as they use IRS data to determine domestic migration for the population 65 years and over.
+Instead a net domestic migration rate needs to be calculated by taking the difference between the numbers of in- and out-migrants (net-migrants) and dividing it by the sum of the non-movers and out-migrants.2 Because many retired persons do not file tax returns, the U.S. Census Bureau compares addresses from one year to another in the individual Medicare enrollee records in much the same way as they use IRS data to determine domestic migration for the population 65 years and over.

 Net International Migration is the result of net flows to and from foreign countries and Puerto Rico and is estimated in the following parts: immigration of the foreign-born, emigration of the foreign- as well as native-born, and net migration between the U.S. and Puerto Rico.
 Immigration of the foreign-born is estimated using the ACS question on residence in the prior year.
 Foreign-born persons who indicated that they lived abroad in the prior year are considered immigrants.